 If visibility is severely compromised, you can request a free ticket to return on another day.

-With this detailed information, you are now ready to plan your visit to the Shard and enjoy one of the most spectacular views of London.
-Remember to book in advance, choose the right time, and prepare for an unforgettable experience atop the most iconic skyscraper of the English capital.
+With this detailed information, you’re now ready to plan your visit to the Shard and enjoy one of the most spectacular views over London.
+Remember to book in advance, choose the right time, and get ready for an unforgettable experience atop the most iconic skyscraper of the English capital.